-To practically understand how to use VBA INT function, you need to go through the below example where we have written a vba code by using it:
+To practically understand how to use the VBA INT function, you need to go through the below example where we have written a vba code by using it:

 Sub example_INT() Range("B1").Value = Int(Range("A1")) End Sub